Simple football training drills to train on your own

 Dribbling

 Like with most drills, mix it up a little to make it fun.
 You can add cones to this exercise, so instead of running in a straight line, you can zigzag between cones.
 You can practice turning 180 degrees and back.
-If you are practicing in a place with 2 or more walls, you can practice passing to one wall and then changing direction to pass to another wall.
+If you are practising in a place with 2 or more walls, you can practice passing to one wall and then changing direction to pass to another wall.

 Ball control in the air